Novato, California Therapists

 Stress and burnout are problems we all face in one form or another.
 Individuals and couples come to Therapy For Real Life to overcome burnout in their career, relationships or life more generally -- to create a life of connection and balance.
 Please...

-An Overview of Mental Health in Novato, California
+Mental Health in Novato, California

 Novato is located north of San Francisco in Marin County, California.
-A research and marketing company ranked Novato number 77 on a list of the 100 best places to live in the entire country, citing its resurgent downtown area, strong health care sector, small technology and biotech opportunities, and high-achieving school district.
+A research and marketing company ranked Novato number 77 on a list of the 100 best places to live in the entire country, citing its resurgent downtown area, strong healthcare sector, small technology and biotech opportunities, and high-achieving school district.
 For recreation, Novato offers many opportunities for outdoor activities because of its 3,600 acres of open space.

 Life in Novato, California

-Novato has an estimated population of 55,980 as of 2017, of which 66.3 percent identify as white, 19.1 percent as Hispanic, 6.1 percent as Asian, and 2.2 percent as black.
-The population is 52 percent female, 48 percent male, and the median resident age of 44.7 years is older than California’s median of 36.4 years.
+Novato has an estimated population of 55,980 as of 2017, of which 66.3% identify as white, 19.1% as Hispanic, 6.1% as Asian, and 2.2% as black.
+The population is 52% female and 48% male, and the median resident age of 44.7 years is older than California’s median of 36.4 years.

 Mental Health Statistics in Novato